markusmobius/go-trafilatura/README.md

 ## Comparison with Other Go Packages

+As far as we know, currently there are three content extractors built for Go:

+- [Go-DomDistiller][dom-distiller]
+- [Go-Readability][readability]
+- Go-Trafilatura

+Since every extractors use its own algorithms, their results are a bit different.
+In general they give satisfactory results, however we found out that there are some cases where DOM Distiller is better and vice versa.
+Here is the short summary of pros and cons for each extractor:

+Dom Distiller:

+- Very fast.
+- Good at extracting images from article.
+- Able to find next page in sites that separated its article to several partial pages.
+- Since the original library was embedded in Chromium browser, its tests are pretty thorough.
+- CON: has a huge codebase, mostly because it mimics the original Java code.
+- CON: the original library is not maintained anymore and has been archived.

+Readability:

+- Fast, although not as fast as Dom Distiller.
+- Better than DOM Distiller at extracting wiki and documentation pages.
+- The original library in Readability.js is still actively used and maintained by Firefox.
+- The codebase is pretty small.
+- CON: the unit tests are not as thorough as the other extractors.

+Trafilatura:

+- Has the best accuracy compared to other extractors.
+- Better at extracting web page's metadata, including its language and publish date.
+- Its unit tests are thorough and focused on removing noise while making sure the real contents are still captured.
+- Designed to be used in academic domain e.g. natural language processing.
+- Actively maintained with new release almost every month.
+- CON: slower than the other extractors, mostly because it also looks for language and publish date.
+- CON: doesn't really good at extracting images.

+The benchmark that compares these extractors is available in [this repository][benchmark].
+It uses each extractor to process 983 web pages in single thread.
+Here is its benchmark result when tested in my PC (Intel i7-8550U @ 4.000GHz, RAM 16 GB):

 Here we compare the extraction result between `go-trafilatura`, `go-readability` and `go-domdistiller`.
 To reproduce this test, clone this repository then run:

 ```